Why I Don’t Own Pets

 Others may prioritize freedom and flexibility in their lives, preferring not to be tied down by ownership responsibilities.
 Whatever the reason, choosing not to have pets is a personal decision that deserves respect and understanding.

-It’s essential to recognize that the absence does not equate to a lack of compassion or love for animals.
-Many people who don’t own pets still appreciate and support animal welfare efforts, advocating for the well-being of animals without necessarily having them as domestic animals.
+Many people who don’t own pets still appreciate and support animal welfare efforts, advocating for the well-being of animals without necessarily keeping them as pets.

 Why Do People Have Pets?
 Amazon Book.